CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/2_firstsprint.md

 ## Deliverables

-**First Sprint** – 100 points – due Tuesday, February 14th, 11:59pm
+**First Sprint** – 100 points – due Tuesday, September 19th, 11:59pm

 - [Process & Implementation Interim Snapshot](#process--implementation-interim-50-pts) (50 pts)
-- [Checkpoint Presentation](#checkpoint-presentation-50-pts) (50 pts) - **Held in Recitation on Monday, February 13th**
+- [Checkpoint Presentation](#checkpoint-presentation-50-pts) (50 pts) - **Held in Recitation on Thursday, September 21st**

 ## Process & Implementation Interim (50 pts)

-Start by cloning the team repository and merging your individual changes from Project 1 into your team repository using proper git flow.
+Start by **cloning the team repository** and merging your individual changes from Project 1 into your team repository using proper git flow.
 You may also delete the `hw1.yaml` workflow found in `.github/workflows`.
 Once everyone has properly set up the repository on their local machines and committed their changes, you can now start development.

 !!! question "What if I did not successfully translate my file in Project 1?"
     If you do not need to modify that file in order to implement your team's feature, then you do not need to merge your file into your repository.
 You will not be penalized for not merging in your Project 1 file.

 You should follow best practices for collaborative development such as using feature branches, pull requests, and code review.
 Individual changes should be committed to properly named branches for each core feature being implemented and make use of pull requests to merge changes together.

 Be sure to **review each other’s code** - both from a quality assurance standpoint, but also so you have a better understanding of the codebase.
 Although code reviews can be done asynchronously, we encourage the first few to be done synchronously so you can discuss the changes with your teammates and learn more about the codebase.